 It includes Intel's UHD 630 integrated graphics, which displays 4K video/graphics at a full 60Hz, in 16 million colors.
-It includes Intel's Quicksync, which is the highest-value API allowing video encoding/decoding all the way up to a 10-bit color depth.
+It includes Intel's Quicksync, which is the highest-value API allowing video encoding / decoding all the way up to a 10-bit color depth.
 It includes 4x USB3, 2x USB2, Gigabit LAN, 8-Channel Surround Sound, a DisplayPort, HDMI, keyboard and mouse connectors.
-And a license to access the world's most advanced motherboard support program: CSM, which includes a technical support hotline, and IT grade device management software.

-This PC can function as a desktop, as a mini-tower, as a server (even a tightly packed stack of servers), can mount on the wall, behind your monitor, or on a book shelf, and it can be packed into a travel case along with a 27" 4K monitor, plus full-sized keyboard and mouse.
+This PC can function as a desktop, as a mini-tower, as a server (even a tightly packed stack of servers), can mount on the wall, can mount behind your monitor, or on a book shelf, and it can be packed into a large travel case along with a 27" 4K monitor, plus full-sized keyboard and mouse.
 We also have a small travel case that's just right to hold The Mini, one full sized KB, mouse, a large V-shaped heat drain, and a 15" monitor (imagine taking your high-powered desktop to the coffee shop in a small 9" x 19" case).